• Skip to main content

 Filter Data with Checkboxes in PHP & MySQL

-If you need to filter data with checkboxes in PHP & MySQL for your web application.
-Then This tutorial will be very helpful for you.
+If you’re looking to filter data with checkboxes in PHP and MySQL for your web application, this tutorial provides a straightforward source code with easy implementation steps.

-Some categories will be displayed from the database with checkboxes.
-When you check a checkbox category then the data will display in tabular form based on that checked checkboxes.
-If you check multiple checkboxes, then also, data will be filtered for all checked checkboxes.
+Categories with checkboxes will be shown from the database.
+When you check a category checkbox, data related to that category will be displayed in a table.
+If you check multiple checkboxes, the data will be filtered accordingly for all the checked categories

 Now, Let’s start the coding to filter data by category with the following simple steps –